adfresca/sdk-unity/README.md

 plugin.LogPurchase(purchase);
 ```

-Example 2: When you implement Google Billing Library in the native Android codes.
+Example 2: Implementing Google Billing Library in the native Android codes.

 ```java
 // Callback for when a purchase is finished